 The increasing complexity of cardiac in silico experiments has prompted the development of a workflow that simplifies the definition and execution of such simulations.
 CARPutils is designed to encapsulate the technical complexity of in silico experiments at a more abstract level.
 Once built, limited technical expertise is required to carry out simulations, thus relieving users from undergoing months/years of training, and spending more time on actual research.
 Furthermore, CARPutils enables the easy sharing of experiments for collaborative research, for re-use of previous/published experiments, or simply, for the sake of remote debugging.

-Meshtool: Mesh generation and manipulation
+Meshtool: Automated mesh generation and manipulation

 Advanced cardiac modeling studies rely on the ability to generate and functionalize personalized in silico models from tomographic multi-label image stacks.
 Typical modeling workflows involve a multitude of interactive mesh manipulation steps, rendering model generation expensive.
 Meshtool is software specifically designed for automating all complex mesh manipulation tasks emerging in such workflows by implementing algorithms for tasks describable as operations on label fields and/or geometric features.